Dennis1874/machine-learning/README.md

 # machine-learning
 some algorithm about the machine learning

-the first algorithm is knn.
+the first algorithm is logistic regression.